ibrahimmkhalid/ultralytics/docs/en/models/yolo-world.md

 ## Usage Examples

 The YOLO-World models are easy to integrate into your Python applications.
-Ultralytics provides user-friendly Python API and CLI commands to streamline development.
+SFDT_Ibrahim provides user-friendly Python API and CLI commands to streamline development.

 ### Train Usage